From Prison to Prince

 - Whenever the writer refers to God and Joseph in their relationship with one another he uses the term "Jehovah" which means "Lord".

-So the dream is interpreted and accepted by the Pharaoh and the magicians as well.
+The dream is thus interpreted and accepted by the Pharaoh and the magicians as well.

 33Now let Pharaoh look for a man discerning and wise, and set him over the land of Egypt.
 34Let Pharaoh take action to appoint overseers in charge of the land, and let him exact a fifth of the produce of the land of Egypt in the seven years of abundance.
 35Then let them gather all the food of these good years that are coming, and store up the grain for food in the cities under Pharaoh's authority, and let them guard it.
 36Let the food become as a reserve for the land for the seven years of famine which will occur in the land of Egypt, so that the land will not perish during the famine."